 - Managerial Employees: These are people who manage two or more employees and have hire/fire/evaluation authority over them.
 The manager must also perform managerial tasks.
-In other words, a fast food restaurant manager who spends 90% of her day running a cash register and making hamburgers does not qualify as an exempt employee.
+In other words, a fast-food restaurant manager who spends 90% of their day running a cash register and making hamburgers does not qualify as an exempt employee.

-A fast-food manager who spends 60% of her day handling employee issues, scheduling, hiring and firing, and doing other managerial tasks and 40% of her time running a cash register and making hamburgers does qualify as exempt, as long as she also meets the salary basis test.
+A fast-food manager who spends 60% of their day handling employee issues, scheduling, hiring and firing, and doing other managerial tasks and 40% of her time running a cash register and making hamburgers does qualify as exempt, as long as she also meets the salary basis test.

 An employee is paid on a salary basis if the employee has a guaranteed minimum amount of money that he can count on receiving for any workweek in which the employee performs any work.
 This amount doesn't have to be the entire compensation the employee receives, but some amount of pay the employee can count on receiving must be received for any workweek in which he performs work.

 - Learned professionals: If you work rather independently (not completely, of course), and are a knowledge-based worker, you can qualify as exempt.
 Accountants (but not accounts payable/receivable clerks), doctors, lawyers, registered nurses (but not licensed practical nurses (LPNs), teachers, consultants, and similar jobs with independent responsibilities are considered exempt employment status.

 - Administrative professionals: This sounds like administrative assistants, but people in those jobs are almost always non-exempt because of the nature of their job duties.
 These exempt jobs refer to the people who keep the business running and are generally members of the white collar workforce.
 Marketing, IT, Human Resources, Finance, and other administrative personnel who require a high degree of knowledge and work independently qualify as exempt.